EoinOKelly/Epic-KFC/server/docs/architecture/network_architecture.md

 ## Nginx Role

-Nginx should be the public VM process that receives traffic from the gateway and forwards it to FastAPI:
+Nginx is the public VM process that receives traffic from the gateway and forwards it to FastAPI:

 ```nginx
 limit_req_zone $binary_remote_addr zone=epic_login_ip:10m rate=1r/m;